IWSLT/IWSLT.github.io/_pages/2026/shared-tasks/african-celtic.md

 ## Submission

+*Submission instructions will be added before the evaluation period in April.*

 <!-- Description of expected submission format and submission instructions -->

 ## Evaluation

 <!-- Description of metrics used for evaluation, what the official ranking is based on, links to evaluation scripts -->
-## Evaluation

 | Track | Metrics |
 |-------|---------|
 | Speech-to-text | BLEU |
 | Speech-to-speech | ASR + CER |

 Additional unofficial metrics will be used for further analysis, such as MetricX and SQuID.
-The ASR system to be used for evaluation is Omnilingual ASR (OmniASR_CTC_1B) ([Omnilingual ASR Team, 2025](#ref-omnilingualasrteam2025omnilingualasropensourcemultilingual)).
+The ASR system to be used for S2S evaluation is Omnilingual ASR (OmniASR_CTC_1B) ([Omnilingual ASR Team, 2025](#ref-omnilingualasrteam2025omnilingualasropensourcemultilingual)).

 ## Organizers
 <!-- List of organizers' names and affiliations -->